Saturday, May 23, 2026

 Your front-of-house operations involve multiple roles that require distinct skill sets and training approaches.
 Your servers need extensive customer service training, menu knowledge, and sales skills.

-Prep staff require knowledge of food storage, portion control, and preparation methods.
+Student personnel need familiarity with storing, portioning, and preparing foods.
 Dishwashers must understand sanitation procedures, equipment operation, and workflow efficiency.

 Management roles require a thorough understanding of all operational areas, plus leadership, financial management, and regulatory compliance knowledge.